doziestar/datavinci/internal/auth/README.md

 ## Security Considerations

-- Use strong, frequently rotated encryption keys for JWT signing
+- We will use strong, frequently rotated encryption keys for JWT signing
-- Implement rate limiting to prevent brute-force attacks
+- Then we will Implement rate limiting to prevent brute-force attacks
-- Use HTTPS for all external communications
-- Regularly audit and update service permissions
+- All external communicationsUse will use HTTPS with TLS
-- Implement proper error handling to avoid information leakage
+- Proper error handling to avoid information leakage
-- Use secure password hashing (e.g., bcrypt) for storing user credentials

 ## API Reference